 Emissivity is the effectiveness of a surface to emit thermal radiation.
 The value is a ratio of thermal radiation from a surface to thermal radiation from an ideal black body.
 The maximum value for emissivity is 1 and the minimum value is 0.
-Any material has value in between is called as a gray body.
+A gray body is defined as any material that has emissivity value in between.

 View factor is a factor that characterized arrangement of each related surface.
-It is the proportion of the radiation which leaves one surface that strikes surface B. It can be different when the surface is parallel or not.
+It is the proportion of the radiation which leaves one surface that strikes surface B. Difference in the view factor can occurs when the surface is parallel or not.
 The surface shape also affects this factor.

 qr = Heat transfer rate (Watt, Btu/h)

 s = Boltzman constant (5,669 x 10-8 W/m2.K4, 0.1714 x 10-8 Btu/h.ft2.0R4 )

 T = Radiation temperature (oC, K)